How Quickly Do Development Teams Update Their Vulnerable Dependencies?: Threats to Validity

-\textbf{Internal Validity.} We use the security advisory dataset from OSV.dev, which may not be comprehensive.
+\textbf{\textit{Internal Validity.}} We use the security advisory dataset from OSV.dev, which may not be comprehensive.
 If an advisory is published but not included in the OSV dataset, that may impact our results.
 Additionally, we do not consider whether the vulnerable dependency version is exploitable or reachable~\cite{cisa-vex} from the package.
-We treat all vulnerabilities equally regardless of the CVSS score or the severity of the vulnerability.
-We manually check 20 packages' versions and relations with the public package registries and find that the data is accurate.
+We treat all vulnerabilities equally, regardless of the CVSS score or the severity of the vulnerability.
+Using the severity of vulnerabilities as a weighting factor in our metrics would be an interesting future work.
+After downloading the data from deps.dev, we manually checked 20 packages' versions and relations with the public package registries and found that the data is accurate.
 Moreover, each package manager has its own way of handling dependency resolutions, and for the dependency resolutions, we rely on the Open Source Insights~\cite{depsdev} resolved version data.
 Our analysis omits package versions not adhering to SEMVER rules, a conservative choice to enable a more rigorous analysis.
-In addition, Open Source Insights dependency resolution fails in some cases (e.g. missing timestamp), and we mark those as warnings in our dataset.
+In addition, Open Source Insights dependency resolution fails in some cases (e.g., missing timestamp), and we mark those as warnings in our dataset.
 We do not calculate update metrics for those packages, and we argue that this might have a very small impact on our results.
-Moreover, we only consider direct dependencies in our \tood\ and \pfet\ analysis because we design our update metrics this way.
-One interesting future work could be to see how the update metrics change considering transitive dependencies.
-In addition, we only consider regular dependencies in our \tood\ and \pfet\ analysis and omit dev and optional dependencies.
-Also, we only analyze the update metrics for packages on which other factors (e.g., number of versions, number of major versions, number of dependencies, number of dependents, package age, etc.) might have an impact.
-This is out of the scope of this paper, and we leave it for future work.
-On the other hand, we show only the TTU data as an example of research gap~\ref{sec:research-gap} but not the TTR data.
-We argue that TTR data will follow similar limitations since in TTR, we consider only the vulnerable dependencies, and in contrast, in TTU, we consider all the dependencies.
+In addition, we only consider runtime dependencies in our \mttu and \mttr\ analysis and omit dev and optional dependencies.
+Additionally, some dependencies might be more important than others depending on the context; however, we treat each dependency equally since modeling dependencies' importance is out of the scope of our study.

-\section{Conclusion And Future Works}
+\section{Conclusion and Future Works}

-In this study, we introduce and empirically assess two update metrics for OSS packages: \tood\ and \pfet.
-We conduct a large-scale empirical study on three major software ecosystems: NPM, PyPI, and Cargo, and establish the relationship between \tood\ and \pfet.
-Our study focuses on only OSS packages.
-However, since closed-sourced components can have these OSS components as a dependency, measuring the update metrics of those closed-sourced components would be an interesting future work.
-We encourage future research to validate our metrics with security best practices and to explore the impact of these metrics on the security and maintainability of software systems.